pce-devel/PCE_Keyboard/README.md

 ### Differences in Layout from Modern Japanese Keyboards

 First, I should mention that keyboards around the world have had many different and changing layouts over the decades.
-Even the "standard" North American English IBM PC keyboard layout was not alone prior to the IBM PC becoming the most popular computer in North America.
+Even the "standard" North American English IBM PC keyboard layout was not so standard prior to the IBM PC becoming the most popular computer in North America.
 If you don't believe this, please take a look at keyboard layouts for old typewriters or even computers like the Apple II or TRS-80 from the 1980's.
 In particular, check the location of the "@" sign, quotation mark, apostrophe, and so on.